You are here

 The Board has committed to ensuring that the Company, its Directors and executives comply with their legal obligations as well as conducting their business in a transparent and ethical manner.
-The Board has adopted a policy and procedure on dealing the Company’s securities by Directors, officers and employees which prohibits in dealing in the Company’s securities when those persons possess inside information, and as such complies with Recommendation 3.2 of the Corporate Governance Council.
+The Board has adopted a policy and procedure on dealing the Company’s securities by Directors, officers and employees which prohibits in dealing in the Company’s securities when those persons possess inside information.

 The Board relies on senior executives to monitor the internal controls within the Company.
 Financial performance is monitored on a regular basis by the Chief Executive Officer who reports to the Board at the scheduled Board meetings.